astronomer/docs/learn/deferrable-operators.md

 import sync_dag from '!!raw-loader!../code-samples/dags/deferrable-operators/sync_dag.py';
 import async_dag from '!!raw-loader!../code-samples/dags/deferrable-operators/async_dag.py';

 Deferrable operators leverage the Python [asyncio](https://docs.python.org/3/library/asyncio.html) library to efficiently run tasks waiting for an external resource to finish.
-This frees up your workers and allows you to utilize resources more effectively.
+This frees up your workers and allows you to use resources more effectively.
 In this guide, you'll review deferrable operator concepts and learn how to use deferrable operators in your DAGs.

 :::tip Other ways to learn